-Data management Legal and data protection officers, technology and innovation team, cybersecurity specialists Knowledge of data pipelines, storage servers, audit trail, data security, and, when using on-premises data storage.
-Cybersecurity Cybersecurity specialists, technology andinnovation team Monitor, detect, and investigate security threats, risks, and vulnerabilities.
+Data management Technology and innovation team Knowledge of data pipelines, storage servers, audit trail, data security, and, when using on-premises data storage.
+Cybersecurity Legal and data protection officer, technology and innovation team, cybersecurity specialist Monitor, detect, and investigate security threats, risks, and vulnerabilities.
 Knowledge of the security benefits and risks of cloud computing compared with on-premises storage.
 Al application Law enforcement system users in specialised units, training department, auditing, legal team, data protection officer, communications team Understand the use case(s) and the capacities and limits of the technology and system used.
 Training (and certification where it applies) should be provided to ensure this understanding is aligned with the latest research and practices in the field.
 Users must also be able to detect errors and issues to report and monitor the performance of the Al system.
 Tools to support responsible Al innovation Responsible Al innovation oversight committee, technology and innovation team, legal team, data protection officer, communications team A deep understanding of the technical tools or instruments, software, platforms, and guidance briefs that can support the responsible AI development and use.
 Learn more about key elements in the Technical Reference Book.

-Hardware handling capacity Technology and innovation team Familiarity with the hardware aspects of AI/ML systems, including distributed computing, GPU processors, and big data platforms, ensures efficient system operation and performance optimization.
+Hardware handling capaci Technology and innovation team Familiarity with the hardware aspects of AI/ML systems, including distributed computing, GPU processors, and big data platforms, ensures efficient system operation and performance optimization.
 Cloud computing capacity Technology and innovation team Proficiency in cloud computing is crucial as many AI systems leverage cloudbased resources for scalability and flexibility.